hardscrabble/hardscrabble.github.io/_posts/2015-10-14-how-to-log-all-input-in-your-pry-rails-console.md

 Pry.config.input = LoggingReadline.new
 {% endhighlight %}

-The important thing for custom input objects is that they input the `readline` method.
+The important thing for custom input objects is that they implement the `readline` method.
 The method takes in a string that holds the current user prompt, and it is expected to return a string that holds the next line of Ruby code for Pry to evaluate.

 If pry is a REPL (read evaluate print loop), the custom input object assumes the responsibility of the first letter, and thats' it.